 - Use recycled and found materials if you can.

 - Demonstrate green building techniques and materials whenever possible.

-- Build and finish the Library to last.
-Use screws rather than nails, and several coats of stain, paint or sealer.
+- Build and finish the library to last.
+Use screws rather than nails, and several coats of stain or paint.